WATCH: Teacher allegedly throws object at student during a controversial conversation

 PHENIX CITY, Ala.
-(WRBL) – A teacher at Central High School is on paid administrative leave after allegedly throwing an object at a student during a discussion about Ma’kiya Bryant.
+(WRBL) – A teacher at Central High School is on paid administrative leave after allegedly throwing an object at a student during a discussion about Ma’Khia Bryant.

 On May 3, 11th grader Javon Seals heard two of his classmates talking about NBA player Lebron James.
 His science teacher joined the conversation and expressed her dislike for James.
 Seals said he asked his teacher why she was not a fan of the NBA player.